Joseph Pellerin: Pioneer of numismatics

-Pellerin's study brought great advances to the science of numismatics.
-Through the publication of his enormous ten-volume catalogue of ancient Greek coins (Paris: Chez H. L. Guerin & L. F. Delatour, 1762–1778, 10 vol. in-4º. pl), which were in fact a catalogue raisonné of his own immense collection, he brought clarity to this muddied field by being the first to arrange the many thousands of issues geographically as well as chronologically.
-His identification of many puzzling pieces were a testimony to his rare powers of observation and perspicacity.
+Pellerin's study brought many advances to the science of numismatics.
+Through the publication of his enormous ten-volume catalogue of ancient Greek coins (Paris: Chez H. L. Guerin & L. F. Delatour, 1762–1778, 10 vol. in-4º. pl), which were in fact a catalogue raisonné of his own immense collection, he brought clarity to the field by being the first to arrange the many thousands of issues geographically as well as chronologically.
+His identification of many puzzling pieces were a testimony to his powers of observation and perspicacity.
 He could be said to have cleared a path for the famous Eckhel.
-Such errors that slipped into his great work were later caught by Khell, Barthélemy (who was to negotiate the purchase of the collection for the King), Swinton and the Abbé Leblond.
+Such errors that slipped into his work were later caught by Khell, Barthélemy (who was to negotiate the purchase of the collection for the King), Swinton and the Abbé Leblond.

 He grew progressively more blind from the time of his retirement from public service and was almost completely blind at the time of his death, a near-centenarian in 1782.
 He found, however, a way to turn this handicap to profit, working on the succeeding volumes of his opus by day as easily as by night, writing his text on a thin ribbon of paper that he pulled off one spool only to be wound back up onto another to be later transcribed by his secretary.
 His sense of touch became phenomenally acute and he was able to identify minor variants of certain coins by subtle tactile differences alone.
 The portrait displayed on the upper right side of this page, from the frontispiece to one of the volumes of his work shows him surrounded by some of his favourite coins and antiquities in 1780, when he was already over 98 years of age.